-- 5.40 Green infrastructure can be defined as a planned and managed network of open spaces that perform a number of functions.
-It can bring a wide range of benefits to both communities and the natural environment, and particularly has a role to play in providing recreational opportunities, maintaining a good quality of life for local communities, and encouraging a healthy lifestyle.
-Green infrastructure includes such areas as parks and gardens, green corridors, amenity greenspace and allotments. - 5.41 A study of accessible greenspace in the South East identified that the National Park has around 30,769 hectares of accessible natural greenspace, which amounts to 54% of the area of the National Park21.
+- 5.41 A study of accessible greenspace in the South East identified that the National Park has around 30,769 hectares of accessible natural greenspace, amounting to 54% of the area of the National Park.
 Furthermore, it concluded that all households in the Park had access to natural greenspace using the definitions of the Accessible Natural Greenspace Standard (ANGSt).
-However, this does not take account of any effects from the high level of visitors to the National Park. - 5.42 The New Forest Open Space Study22 acknowledges the importance of open space and recreational facilities within, and close to, the National Park in protecting the National Park through potentially relieving some of the recreational pressures on it by directing recreation away from such areas and the provision of alternative greenspace in more robust locations. - 5.43 Within the National Park, the Authority will continue to work with partners and communities to support opportunities to create or enhance green infrastructure.
-In recent years the Authority has supported a range of local open space enhancements, including the provision of new equipment at local open spaces in the main villages and the creation of new wildplay sites in the National Park.
+However, this does not take account of any effects from the high level of visitors to the Park. - 5.42 The New Forest Open Space Study acknowledges the importance of open space and recreational facilities within, and close to, the National Park in protecting the National Park through potentially relieving some of the recreational pressures on it by directing recreation away from such areas and the provision of alternative greenspace in more suitable and robust locations. - 5.43 Within the National Park, the Authority will continue to work with partners and communities to support opportunities to create or enhance green infrastructure.
+In recent years the Authority has supported a range of open space enhancements, including the provision of new equipment at open spaces in the main villages and the creation of new wildplay sites.
 Green infrastructure can provide additional opportunities for local communities to access open space and provides for healthy recreation.
-Provision or improvement of alternative greenspaces may also be considered along with a range of other measures23 to mitigate the recreational effects of development within the National Park on the internationally important nature conservation designations.
+Provision or improvement of alternative greenspaces may also be considered along with a range of other measures to mitigate the recreational effects of development within the National Park on the internationally important nature conservation designations.
 Suitable Alternative Natural Greenspaces (SANGs) are usually large greenspaces designed to provide mitigation for housing development.
-SANGs are typically part of the strategic mitigation package for larger scale residential development and therefore, are unlikely to be appropriate for the scale of development in the National Park. - 5.44 To deliver its first purpose, the Authority believes that it is important to consider landscapes on a wider scale.
+SANGs are typically part of the strategic mitigation package for larger scale residential development and therefore, are unlikely to be appropriate for the scale of development envisaged in the National Park. - 5.44 To deliver its first purpose, the Authority believes that it is important to consider landscapes on a wider scale.
 The Authority is delivering, together with 10 partner organisations, the Our Past Our Future Partnership scheme for the New Forest, which undertakes projects to restore lost habitats.
-The Authority has also brought together public, private and third sector organisations into a Green Halo Partnership to recognise the economic and social value of the natural environment
+The Authority has also brought together public, private and third sector organisations into the Green Halo Partnership to recognise the economic and social value of the natural environment its natural capital and the ecosystem services it provides and ensure this guides decisions about how we manage or develop our area.
+This will include exploring opportunities for new green infrastructure.
+For example, green infrastructure will be delivered as part of the Green Infrastructure Strategy for the South Hampshire sub-region that will be implemented by the Partnership for Urban South Hampshire (PUSH).

-21 An analysis of accessible natural greenspace provision in the South East, McKernan & Grose, 2007 22 New Forest Open Space Study, commissioned by the National Park Authority and New Forest District Council (2007)
+&lt;sup>21 An analysis of accessible natural greenspace provision in the South East, (McKernan & Grose, 2007)

+&lt;sup>22 New Forest Open Space Study, commissioned by the National Park Authority and New Forest District Council (2007)

-23 The Authority will decide what measures are acceptable for a development to comply with the Habitats Regulations - see Policy SP5 and accompanying text.
+&lt;sup>23 The Authority will decide what measures are acceptable for a development to comply with the Habitats Regulations - see Policy SP5 and accompanying text.